danielmerbet/seasonal_forecast_verification/README.md

 ## Why is this important?
 - **Purpose**: to evaluate how well the forecast matches observed outcomes.
 It quantifies the reliability of the predictions, helping users understand their accuracy and limitations.
 - **Building confidence**: verification provides confidence to stakeholders (e.g., water managers, farmers, policymakers) in using the forecast as a decision-making tool.
-A forecast with demonstrated skill is more likely to be trusted and applied.
 - **Determining practical value**: seasonal forecasts often have limited skill, especially in certain regions or for specific variables.
 Verification helps determine the operational value of applying the forecast.
 - **Communicating uncertainty**: seasonal forecasts are probabilistic and inherently uncertain.
 Verification ensures that this uncertainty is quantified and effectively communicated.